Libertas Academica: Green and Gold OA

 SHERPA/RoMEO has identified LA as a Green OA publisher.
 This means that authors are permitted to archive their work prior to and after publication.
 LA is also a gold OA publisher because all articles are freely available online immediately upon publication.

 Copyright

-All articles, including meta-data and supplementary files, are published under the Creative Commons Attribution license (often referred to as the "CC-BY" license).
-This means that:
+All articles, including meta-data and supplementary files, are published under the Creative Commons Attribution license.

-Licensees may copy, distribute, display and perform the work and make derivative works based on it only if they give the author or licensor the credits in the manner specified by these.

 All journals fully indexed by DOAJ have been awarded the SPARC Europe Seal owing to the use of this copyright policy.

-Subject home pages

-Pages containing the most recent papers published in the entire set of journals are available for some subjects, including bioinformatics, biology, biomarkers, cancer, chemistry, drugs & therapeutics, genes & therapeutics, and medicine.
+Defunct journals

+This is a partial list of defunct Libertas Academica journals.
+A number of Libertas Academica journals ceased publishing after acquisition by SAGE.